 GMS Working Group on Environment 23rd Annual Meeting

-The 23rd Annual Meeting of the GMS Working Group on Environment will review Core Environment Program achievements and challenges during 2016 and discuss progress and priorities for CEP Phase III planning.
+The 23rd Annual Meeting of the GMS Working Group on Environment reviewed Core Environment Program achievements and challenges during 2016 and discuss progress and priorities for CEP Phase III planning.

 Green Growth in the GMS: Best Practices

-This workshop will bring together environment and other GMS officials with international experts to explore green growth opportunities in the subregion.
+This workshop brought together environment and other GMS officials with international experts to explore green growth opportunities in the subregion.

 Building Capacity for Land Use Change Modeling (2014–2017)

 Land use is constantly changing in the Greater Mekong Subregion.
 At the same time, land use planning processes are often poorly informed, risking decisions that may lead to social and environmental costs that outweigh intended benefits.

 Risk Financing for Rural Climate Resilience in the Greater Mekong Subregion

 Rural communities in the Greater Mekong Subregion (GMS) are vulnerable to climate-related disasters.
 In 2008, tropical cyclone Nargis killed 84,500 people and impacted the livelihoods of 2.4 million people.
 In 2011, large-scale floods in Thailand affected 14 million people and caused $45.7 billion in damages.

 3rd Training on Assessing Community Vulnerability and Adaptation to Climate Change

 The third and final workshop in CEP’s training module on integrating climate change adaptation into local planning focused on identifying and implementing adaptation options.